-For winter 2021 only, the project proposal and final report include a built-in 48 hour grace period.
-This means that late penalties will not be applied if the assignment is submitted within 72 hours of the due date.
-Assessments submitted between more than 48 hours after the deadline will be deducted 10% from the assignment grade for each 24 hour period thereafter.
+The project proposal and final report include a built-in 48 hour grace period.
+This means that late penalties will not be applied if the assignment is submitted within 48 hours of the due date.
+Assessments submitted more than 48 hours after the deadline will be deducted 10% from the assignment grade for each 24 hour period thereafter.